The top 10 winter weekend escapes from Toronto

 I don't know about you, but my favourite winter getaways involve plenty of time curled up reading with a

-Niagara tourism thins out a bit in the winter, which lets you soak up the kitsch of the place more fully.
+Niagara tourism thins out a bit in the winter, which lets you soak up the kitsch of the place without all the tourists.
 Hotel rooms are cheaper, it's easier to get reservations at the few decent restaurants, and wine tastings even run year-round at major producers.
 Bonus: the falls actually look even more majestic when surrounded by ice.

 The quaint lakeside town of Cobourg gets all dressed up for the holidays each year, but even when the hard months of winter set in, places like the Breakers and the Woodlawn Inn offer romantic cold weather getaways that won't break the bank.